 34. Stitch Braids Cornrow on Kids

-Children are always playing with their hair all day, but this style prevents it.
+Children are always playing with their hair all day, but this style keeps their hair looking neat for several weeks.

 35. Loose Marley Twists